geyuqiu/aws-certified-developer-associate-udemy-notes/README.md

 > NB.
 NAT instance is an EC2 instance that acts a gateway to the internet.

 > NB.
 NAT Gateway are used in production more so than NAT instances

-###  47.1. <a name='ExamTips-NATinstances'></a>Exam Tips - NAT instances
-* When creating a NAT instance, Disable Source/Destination Check on the Instance
-* NAT instance must be in a public subnet
-* One-to-one for subnet to availability zone
-* There must be a route out of the private subnet to the NAT instance, in order for this to work. (also must have public IP address)
-* The amount of traffic that NAT instances supports, depends on the instance size.
-If you are bottlenecking, increase the instance size.
-* You can create high avaialbility using Autoscaling Groups, multiple subnets in different AZ's and a script to automate failover.
-* Behind a Security GRoup.

-###  47.2. <a name='ExamTips-NATGateways'></a>Exam Tips - NAT Gateways
-* Very new, may not be in the exams yet.
-* Preferred by the enterprise.
-* Scale automatically up to 10Gbps
-* No need to patch
-* Not associated with security groups
-* Automatically assigned a public ip address
-* Remember to update your route tables.
-* No need to disable Source/Destination Checks

 ##  48. <a name='L88AccessControlListsvs.SecurityGroups'></a>L88 Access Control Lists vs. Security Groups